 The in-line microphone allows you to take calls without having to disconnect these headphones.
 Microphone sound is rich and has good clarity.

-Pro A lot of accessories are included
+Pro Includes lots of accessories

-You get silicone and foam ear tips in multiple sizes, a leather carrying case as well as an airplane adapter.
+Along with the headphones, you also get silicone and foam ear tips in multiple sizes, a leather carrying case as well as an airplane adapter.
 These are functional accessories that definitely add a lot of value to the overall package.

 Pro Lightweight and comfortable to wear